Takam Mising Porin Kebang: History

-Takam Mising Porin Kebang(Tmpk) was established in 1971.
-The TMPK, earlier known as the North East Frontier Agency Students Union was constituted at Jonai HSS in 1971 and later renamed as the TMPK (Mising Students' Union) in 1982.
+Takam Mising Porin Kebang (TMPK) was established in 1971.
+The TMPK earlier known as the North East Frontier Agency Students' Union was constituted at Jonai Higher Secondary School in 1971 and later renamed as the TMPK (All Mising Students' Union) in 1982.

 Demand for inclusion of MAC in the Sixth Schedule

 TMPK is leading the movement of the Mising tribals demand for the inclusion of the Mising Autonomous Council (MAC) into an Autonomous District as per the sixth schedule of the Constitution of India.